xdenser/node-firebird-libfbclient/README.md

 * `sql` - string, an SQL query to prepare.

 Synchronously prepares SQL statement and returns FBStatement object in context of this transaction.

+_Note_: only prepare operation runs in context of the transaction.
+To execute result statement in context of this or other transaction use methods execInTrans/execInTransSync of returned statement object and pass started transaction object as argument.

 * * *
     inTransaction;